valtimo-platform/valtimo-documentation/using-valtimo/tasks/task-list-columns.md

 Task list columns can be autodeployed by adding json files on the classpath.
 These files should end with `.case-task-list.json` to be eligible for autodeployment.

-Every deployment file for represents a changeset.
-These files are required to contain a changesetId that should be unique over all deployment files that use changesets.
+Every deployment file represents a changeset.
+These files are required to contain a `changesetId` that should be unique over all deployment files that use changesets.
 When starting up, changesets that have already been executed will be ignored.
 A checksum of the changeset is created when it is executed.
 Changesets that have already been deployed should not change.
 Changesets that have been changed since a previous time will result in an error and failure to start the application.